hmlON/room538/README.md

 Deployed to Heroku: https://room538.herokuapp.com/

 ### Features
-- Authentication via registration or VK
+- Authentication via registration, VK or Google
-- Create rooms and invite your roommates in them
+- Create rooms and invite your roommates to them
 - Create new activities and use them in your room
 - Simple dashboard with:
   - Status: who is next on what activities